This tireless advocate worked for decades to defend the Everglades, and we remember her on what would have been her 129th birthday.

 In 1903, the federal government gave 20 million acres of these untamed wetlands to the state of Florida on one condition: that the area be drained and developed, to create a “new frontier” for Americans and a boom in the national economy.
 Early Floridians began to do just that, dredging the land for farms and homes.

-And so began the destruction of the Everglades — and the work to defend it by leaders such as Marjory Stoneman Douglas, whose birthday we celebrate today.
+And so began the destruction of the Everglades — and the work to defend them by leaders such as Marjory Stoneman Douglas, whose birthday we celebrate today.

 Douglas was an accomplished journalist who spent five years researching the area in the 1940s before writing her famous book, “The Everglades: River of Grass.”